PyTweet/PyTweet/docs/api.rst

     :param action: The event action object information.
     :type action: :class:`DirectMessageTypingEvent`

 Enums
 --------------

-All these enums are a subclass of :class:`enum.Enum`
+All of these enums are a subclass of :class:`enum.Enum`

 .. class:: MessageTypeEnum